SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 *
    Increase the amount of spool memory available for the workers, as a proportion of the maximum statement memory.
-   When the amount of spool memory is increased, SQream DB may not need to write to disk.
+   When the amount of spool memory is increased, SQreamDB may not need to write to disk.

    This setting is called ``spoolMemoryGB``.
 Refer to the :ref:`configuration` guide.
 *